What are stocks?

 How many stocks can a company have?

 There’s no maximum to how many stocks a company can sell.
 The amount of stocks varies between companies and may fall between 1 and millions of stocks.
-The number of stocks is not fixed forever.
-A company can start off with a relatively small number of stocks owned by its founders then sell more stocks later to investors.
+The number of stocks isn’t fixed forever either.
+A company can start off with a relatively small number of stocks owned by its founders, then sell more stocks later to investors.

 Different types of stocks

-There are 2 main types of stocks: Common stocks and preferred stocks.
-Common stocks come with voting rights, but preferred stocks do not.
+There are two main types of stocks: common stocks and preferred stocks.
+Common stocks come with voting rights, but preferred stocks don’t.
 Both common and preferred stockholders could be eligible for dividends, but preferred stockholders will be paid first, so this type of share is generally regarded as less risky.

 Deferred stocks are less common and only give shareholders the right to dividends after a certain period or when certain conditions have been met, for example, when the company hits a pre-defined goal.